Paranormal Phenomena: Unexplained and Spooky Mysteries

 Your home is your turf, and anybody wanting to enter needs your permission, right?

 They call your name thrice while you’re asleep.
 Then, if you replied immediately, they consider it “permission granted.”
-And if you didn’t answer, they go away.
+But if you don’t answer, they go away.
+That’s why older people advise that you shouldn’t wake up in an instant to answer anybody calling your name.
+(It might be a spirit or a disease wanting to get your permission to enter your house.)

-Now, if the person waking you up is for real, he will also call you the 4th time (and may also shout at you for not replying).
+Do not answer until your name is called at least four times, even if you’re damn sure that the voice is familiar.
+If the person waking you up is for real, he will also call you the 5th time and may also shout at you for not replying.

 The Wrath of “Jhaar Deewan”long (झार दीवान—वीर जाहर गोगा दीवान): My Story